redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 ## Overview

 MySQL will be configured in an active/passive configuration.
 Pacemaker will manage a floating ip address and the MySQL service across the two MySQL nodes.
-In the event of a failure, Pacemaker will move the ip to the passive node and start the MySQL service on the passive node.
+In the event of a failure, Pacemaker will move the ip and shared storage to another node and start the MySQL service on that node.

 ## Installing Pacemaker and creating a cluster